AlexWatson1212/embracing-authenticity/_posts/2025-06-10-trusting-the-quiet-work.md

 date: 2025-06-10
 tags: [rest, creativity, nervous-system, integration]
 emotions: [peace, trust]
+excerpt: A reminder that even in stillness, the work is unfolding.
+Sometimes the most honest creation happens not through force, but in quiet moments of trust and presence.
 ---

 There's been a quiet voice in me whispering, *“You should be working on the website.”* But instead, I'm here — sat on the sofa, cup of tea in hand, dog at my side, music playing in the background.
 And honestly, I’m just enjoying the moment.